AdobeDocs/workfront.es-ES/help/quicksilver/manage-work/projects/manage-projects/save-project-as-template.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Keep this the way it is in the Managing Projects area because the functionality in the UI is "Save as template" at the project level, so users see that in the UI; there is another article that this links to which is more in depth (step-by-step).
 This functionality needs to stay in both projects AND templates areas.)</p>
 -->

-Si decide que un proyecto se volverá a producir en algún momento futuro, puede crear una plantilla a partir de ese proyecto existente.
-A continuación, puede volver a utilizar la plantilla para crear proyectos futuros que puedan contener información similar o compartir la misma línea de tiempo o asignaciones con el proyecto existente.
+Si decide que un proyecto se va a producir de nuevo en algún momento futuro, puede crear una plantilla a partir de ese proyecto existente.
+A continuación, puede volver a utilizar la plantilla para crear proyectos futuros que puedan contener información similar o que puedan compartir la misma escala de tiempo o asignaciones con el proyecto existente.

 ## Requisitos de acceso